One of the biggest benefits of a composting toilet is that you can use the compost in your garden.

 Because it’s so concentrated its best to dilute the pee before use, add 5-10 parts water for each part urine.
 Then feel free to sprinkle it around your soil where the plants will soak up all the nutrients.

-We’ve outlined six ways to use compost from a composting toilet.
+I’ve outlined six ways to use compost from a composting toilet.

-We hope these ideas help you put your well-earned compost to good use.
+I hope these ideas help you put your well-earned compost to good use.